flancia-coop/doc.anagora.org/mastodon-upgrade.md

 Canonical URL: https://anagora.org/mastodon-upgrade.

-## Objectives
+# Goals

-- Detail how we plan to perform a Mastodon minor version upgrade safely, and how we plan to keep our instance up to date.
+- Detail how we plan to perform a Mastodon minor version upgrade safely, and how we plan to keep our instance up to date after that.
 - Detail how we plan to experiment with new versions and mods without disrupting the social.coop community unnecessarily.
-- Consider adopting [[Hometown]], a promising Mastodon fork.
+- Detail how we could adopt [[Hometown]], a promising [[Mastodon]] fork.
+  - #todo There is a new promising fork that was recently boosted, look up the name and include it here as an option.

+# Plan

-## Upgrade
+## Minor upgrade

 - Link to existing upgrade procedures here.
     - Mastodon Official.
     - Those gotten from our predecessors :)

+## Recurring update schedule
+-

 ## Backups and restores